-As part of the original development of engineering prototypes, Nauticus Robotics has established supplier relationships with key COTS and custom part manufacturers.
+As part of the original development of engineering prototypes, Nauticus Robotics has established supplier relationships with key (commercial-off-the-shelf ("COTS") and custom part manufacturers.
 Consideration is given within our international supply chain for redundancy, where possible.
 In cases of limited supplier options, Nauticus Robotics initiates procurement early in the manufacturing schedule to mitigate risk of supply interruption.